We Celebrate the Individual

 While there is far more work to do, here are some of the steps we at Steve & Kate’s Camp take to ensure a diverse camp that promotes equity and inclusion:

-- Team: To promote diversity among staff, our jobs are made public on wide networks that are easily accessible.
+To promote diversity among staff, our jobs are made public on wide networks that are easily accessible.
 Our payroll, and related admin processes have been reviewed and updated to remove any barriers to entry for prospective staff members.
 We also developed an interview process that strives to remove implicit bias in evaluating applicants by using standardization and transparency.
+Join our team

 For 40 years, we have been champions of children discovering and expressing their true selves by creating a liberating environment that puts them in charge.
 We remove adult judgment from the equation and strive to create an environment where children feel included and safe.
-We know that this work is not done, and we commit to expanding our efforts year over year on the endless quest to be a diverse, equitable, and inclusive camp.
+We commit to expanding our efforts year over year on the endless quest to be a diverse, equitable, and inclusive camp.